AD92 Political Campaign Activities

 - Publicity.
-Promotional materials for the political event may not state or imply that the University endorses a political candidate or political organization or any position of the candidate or organization.
+Promotional materials for the political event may not state or imply that the University endorses a political candidate or any position of the candidate.

 - University Indicia (name, marks, logos, etc…) may be used to identify the location of such an event but not in such a way as to suggest that the event is officially endorsed or sponsored by the University.

 Students and RSOs are encouraged to help educate and inform students about elections, including urging students to exercise their right to vote, and are also free to express their views about political parties, candidates and ballot issues.
 Students and RSOs are permitted to use student activities fees to support their own expressive activities and viewpoints on public policy issues and other interests and, as noted above, may sponsor events for candidates so long as they comply with the rules and regulations governing student organization-sponsored events.

 However, funds from the University Student Activity Fee may not be used in such a way that could constitute a gift, donation or contribution to a political campaign.
 This includes purchasing promotional material (not including materials used to promote an RSO-sponsored event) or paying for campaign advertising for a political candidate or organization, providing an honorarium or travel costs to a political candidate or organization, or otherwise contributing to a political campaign

 - Approval and Use of University Resources.
 A candidate, campaign, political party, or other political organization may request to rent University facilities that otherwise are available for rent generally by external groups.
 Campus facilities may be made available for such events in accordance with applicable facilities use policies and any associated guidelines.
 For more information, please see University Policy AD02, “Non-University Groups Using University Facilities”.